Raunakfr/FixMyCity-Civic-Issue-reporting-app/README.md

 ⭐ For a clean, clutter free and easy to work with interface there is an option to **change the current status** of problems, there are three possible states namely, <br>✨1.
 Reported - In this state the problem has been reported on the apps and authorities are yet to take action on it.<br>✨2.
 In progress - In this state, the problem has been noticed by the respective authority and action has been taken to resolve it.<br>✨3.
 Solved - In this state the problem has been solved, also the **heatmaps** of all the problems marked as solved are **removed from the map** to keep the map clean and ready for more issues.<br>
 ## Future updates(if selected)<br>
 If our project gets selected for round 2, there are going to be future updates to the app.
 Here's what is planned:<br>
+⭐ Integration of MongoDB for real time updates and tracking.<br>
 ⭐ AI powered issue detection: We will train an AI to automatically analyse the image and detect what type of problem it is.<br>
 ⭐ Predictive analytics dashboard(Adv): In the admin panel there is going to be a seperate section titled "Predictions", where we can show the areas where problems are likely to occur using data analysis.<br>
 ⭐ Cross-Platform Expansion - Extend support to IOS.<br>